By Alejandra Fernandez-Rubio, Army Spouse

 Life can literally be sunshine and rainbows since it will almost always be sunny, or there will be a rainbow to accompany the rain.
-Plus, if it happens to be raining on your part of the island, just take a short drive to the other side, where you can usually find some sunshine!
+Plus, if it happens to be raining on your part of the island, just take a short drive to the other side, where you can usually find sunshine!

-Even though I wouldn’t consider myself an outdoorsy person, spending time outside picnicking or even standup paddle boarding are enjoyable with the mild weather.
+Even though I wouldn’t consider myself an outdoorsy person, spending time outside picnicking or even paddle boarding are enjoyable with the mild weather.
 I’m sure PT can’t be too terrible when it consists of surfing or playing football on the beach!

 History and Culture

 On top of it all, Hawaii has a rich and beautiful history.
 Oahu is home to the Iolani Palace, the only royal palace on U.S. soil.
 There are many historical sites all over the islands the date back to when Hawaii was ruled as a kingdom.

 Being able to have my children learn to hula dance is an experience that we get only in Hawaii.
 Living here has afforded our family the opportunity to learn so much about a culture different from our own.